EUDAT-Training/B2SHARE-Training/api/08_Special_requests.md

 >>> r = requests.get(url, params=payload, data=json.dumps(data), headers=header)
 ```

-If the request is successfull, the response looks as follows:
+If the request is successful, the response looks as follows:

 ```python
 >>> print r